kengibson1111/go-stdlib/README.md

 HTTP client and server functions.

-* simplehttpserver - this listens on 8080 and echos the URL without the leading forward slash.
-Straight from golang.org's wiki.

 * simplehttpsserver - this listens on 443 and echos the URL without the leading forward slash.
 It uses TLS, so you will need to generate server.pem and server.key files using the crypto/tls/tlscert sample.
   Drop those 2 files in the same directory where you run simplehttpsserver.
 You can hit the server